slowbot/machining/README.md

 -------

 ### Content Audit
-A simple spreadsheet with allow the least technical member of the team to contricbute to the content definition portion of the project.
+A simple spreadsheet which allows the least technical member of the team to contricbute to the content definition portion of the project.

 ### Sitemap & Wireframes
 We use Slickplan for sitempas and a combination of Balsamiq and InVision for Wireframing.